 Rabbi Joshua Dorsch

 While a student, Rabbi Dorsch spent two years working with Emanuel Synagogue in West Hartford, Connecticut, and as the rabbinic advisor to the Hillel at the University of Hartford.
-During his year of rabbinical school in Israel, he served as a rabbinic intern for a Masorti (Conservative) congregation, Tiferet Shalom, in Tel Aviv.
-After his year in Israel, he remained for the summer where he worked as a group leader and tour guide for Ramah Seminar in Israel.
+While living in Israel, he interned for the Massorti congregation Tiferet Shalom in Tel Aviv, and was a group leader and tour guide for Ramah Seminar in Israel.

 Cantor Hanan Leberman

 We are pleased to have Cantor Hanan Leberman join us for extended periods of time during the year, including throughout the High Holy Days.
 Cantor Leberman joins us from Israel and always looks forward to visiting San Diego and reconnecting with his Tifereth Israel family.
 With each visit, Hanan will participate in Shabbat and holiday services, engage with our schools, offer unique learning opportunities, and more.

 Hanan Leberman has always followed his heart and passions.
 Born in Chicago and raised in Philadelphia, Hanan started his musical career at age 10 playing the flute and, as a teen, playing the leads in high school musicals.
 After Hanan finished high school he spent a year in Yeshivat Eretz Hazvi in Jerusalem.
 At age 20 he pursued his Zionist dream and moved to Israel where he served three years in the I.D.F undercover counter terrorist unit Duvduvan.
 After three years of hard but meaningful service as a fighter, and also often serving as the unit’s chazan, he decided to pursue his passion for music and singing.